grig23/primetime.en/help/programming/tvsdk-2.7-for-android/ad-insertion/delete-replace-content-vod/c-psdk-android-2.7-delete-replace-content-vod.md

 ---
 description: TVSDK supports the programmatic deleting and replacing of ad content in VOD streams.
-seo-description: TVSDK supports the programmatic deleting and replacing of ad content in VOD streams.
-seo-title: Delete and replace ads in VOD streams
 title: Delete and replace ads in VOD streams
-uuid: 8eba7e8f-fbe6-4dcd-9e4e-5a7646d5df26
 ---

 # Delete and replace ads in VOD streams {#delete-and-replace-ads-in-vod-streams}